Loch Tarsan

-Loch Tarsan is a freshwater loch and impounding reservoir located 13 kilometres northwest of Dunoon, Argyll and Bute, Scotland.
-This three-armed Reservoir extends into both Glen Tarsan and Glen Lean.
-It supplies water to the Striven Hydro-Electric Scheme (also known as the Cowal Hydro-Electric Power Scheme).
-The larger of the two dams is 17.6 metres high and was completed in 1953.
+Loch Tarsan is a freshwater loch and impounding reservoir located on the Cowal peninsula 13 km northwest of Dunoon, Argyll and Bute, Scotland.
+It forms part of the Striven Hydro-Electric Scheme (also known as the Cowal Hydro-Electric Power Scheme), and is accessible via the B836 road that passes along its southern side.

+The reservoir sits across the watershed between Glen Tarsan, which drains west into Loch Striven, and Glen Lean, which drains east into the Holy Loch.
+There are two impounding dams, one for each of the two valleys, resulting in a 'Y' shaped lake.
+The larger of the two dams is 17.6 m high and was completed in 1953.
 The water that is collected in the loch is piped to the hydro-electric generating station, located at Ardtaraig, at the head of Loch Striven.

 Angling on the loch is managed by Dunoon and District Angling Club.

-The B836 road passes the loch.